-In assessing whether a Group as power over a structured entity, factors such as the purpose and form the structured entity, its practical ability to direct the relevant activities of the structured entity, the nature of its relationship with the structured entity, and the size of its exposure to variability of returns of the structured entity were considered.
-The Group is included TEC 2nd Co., Ltd. in the consolidation scope after based on judgment that considers "power", "variable profit", and "the association between power and variable profit"
+In assessing whether a Group has power over a structured entity, factors such as the purpose and form of the structured entity, its practical ability to direct the relevant activities of the structured entity, the nature of its relationship with the structured entity, and the size of its exposure to variability of returns of the structured entity were considered.
+The Group included TEC 2nd Co., Ltd. in the consolidation scope considering the factors required for control, such as "power", "variable profit", and "the association between power and variable profit."
+For the year ended December 31, 2022, TEC 2nd Co., Ltd. is liquidated and accordingly excluded from the scope of consolidation.